openai/mle-bench/runs/operand_all_groups/README.md

-# Operand Ensemble: All MLE-Benchmark Runs
+# Operand: All MLE-Benchmark Runs
 Date Submitted: 10-06-2025

-All Operand Ensemble runs (including logs, generated code, and grading reports) for every seed can be found in this public GitHub repository: https://github.com/ramgorthi04/OperandLinear-MLE-Bench
+All Operand runs (including logs, generated code, and grading reports) for every seed can be found in this public GitHub repository: https://github.com/ramgorthi04/OperandLinear-MLE-Bench

 The README.md file from that repository is included below for reference.